A Greener Treatment

 Because BLAZE ® is not subject to these costly regulations for human exposure or environmental contamination due to toxic chemicals, the costs and control risks are minimal, making it more of a viable option for manufacturers who are looking for a metal treatment in their facility with zero environmental risks for treating their parts.

-In contrast, the slurry in our BLAZE ® process poses no known health risks associated with regular handling and disposal, nor does it appear as a potential threat to the EPA.
+In contrast, the slurry in our BLAZE ® process poses no known health risks associated with regular handling and disposal.